Frickers paintings, two very private viewings, appraisals by fellow artists.

 Those include sailing as well as painting.

 He will present them up in such a manner that you will be utterly mesmerized and keen to deepen the discussion which by then will no doubt be of a philosophical nature without your ever being awed by his keen intellect.

-I remember one such talk on his unique colour perception which was discovered rather late in life by his art tutors at Montmiral.
+I remember one such talk on his unique colour perception which was discovered rather late in life by his art tutor and mentor the venerable Francis Pratt at the beautiful bastide village of Castelnau de Montmiral.

 To explore these & other issues in depth he decided to courageously ignore the considerable expense, go for it, follow up on work & ideas developed by earlier visits, to France but frozen by a personal tragedy that is now were all dark days belong, past history !

 this summer (2003) to concentrate on painting and came back with a compelling series of 40 or so oil paintings of the scorched landscapes of Bordeaux & the Tarn

 He revealed the journey he underwent one Sunday evening in taking me into his modest studio/bedroom.

 I did not know what to expect remembering mainly his very fine ships and seascapes.

-The Plymouth Evening Herald and West Briton followed his painting and would bring out an article every few months on different commissions.
+The Plymouth Evening Herald, Western Morning News West Briton and other regional newspapers followed his painting and would bring out an article every few months on different commissions.

 However, this was a land locked quest.

 he often got up at the crack of dawn to capture the mists before they were burnt off by the heat & sometimes finished after dusk.

 Examples being at the valley of Sauternes were the brief, damp mist causes a vital mould which gives this the most exclusive & expensive of white wines, its unique taste.

 Frickers felt it essential to capture a record of this sort of distinctive moment of light, mist & embryonic wine.

 In fact on another occasion whilst at St Briac at the exact centre of the region Entrée de Mere, rather than miss the first light, he jumped out of a first floor window because the hotel he was staying in was locked up completely for the night.